Approximation Dynamics: Relation Dynamics And Tractable Systems

+Now we specialize to the case of a dynamical system $(X,f)$, i.e. the relation $f$ is a continuous map on $X$.

+When $f$ is a continuous map, each basic set and each limit point set $\o f(x)$ is $f$ invariant.
+Furthermore, if $(A,R)$ is an attractor-repeller pair, then $A$ is $f$ invariant and $R$ is $f$ $^+$invariant, by \cite{A93} Proposition 3.8 and Corollary 4.3.

+As with a general closed relation, a continuous map $f$ on $X$ is chain transitive when $\CC f = X \times X$, i.e. the entire space $X$ is a basic set for $f$.
+Since a basic set is invariant, it follows that a chain transitive map is surjective.

-A continuous map $f$ on $X$ is \emph{topologically transitive} if pair every pair of nonempty open subsets $U, V$ of $X$, there exists $i \in \Z_+$ such that $U \cap f^{-i}(V) \not= \emptyset $.
-For a continuous map $f$ on $X$ we call a point $x \in X$ a \emph{transitive point} when $\O f(x) = X$, or, equivalently, when $\o f(x) = X$.
-A continuous map is topologically transitive iff it admits a transitive point and in that case the set of transitive points is an invariant, dense $G_{\delta}$ subset of $X$.
+A continuous map $f$ on $X$ is \emph{topologically transitive} if for every pair of nonempty open subsets $U, V$ of $X$, there exists $i \in \Z_+$ such that $U \cap f^{-i}(V) \not= \emptyset $.
+We call a point $x \in X$ a \emph{transitive point} when $\O f(x)$ is dense in $X$, or, equivalently, when $\o f(x) = X$.
+A map is topologically transitive if and only if it admits a transitive point and in that case the set of transitive points is an invariant, dense $G_{\delta}$ subset of $X$.

-If $A$ is a closed subset of $X$ then the \emph{restriction} $f|A$ of a closed relation $f$ on $X$ is the closed relation $f \cap (A \times A)$ on $A$.
-If $f$ is a map on $X$ then $f|A$ is a map on $A$ iff $A$ is $^+$invariant.
-The subset $A$ is called a chain transitive subset for a map $f$ when the restriction $f|A$ is a chain transitive map.
-For example, for a map, each limit point set is a chain transitive subset (Proposition 4.14 of \cite{A93}) and so is contained in a single basic set.
+If $(X,f)$ is a dynamical system and $A \subset X$ is closed and $^+$invariant, then $(A,f|A)$ is the subsystem obtained by restricting $f$ to $A$.
+A closed $^+$invariant subset $A$ is called a \emph{chain transitive subset} (or a \emph{topologically transitive subset}) for a continuous map $f$ when the restriction $f|A$ is a chain transitive map (resp. a topologically transitive map).
+For example, for a continuous map $f$ each limit point set $\o f(x)$ is a chain transitive subset (Proposition 4.14 of \cite{A93}) and so is contained in a single basic set.